snorkel-team/website/_use_cases/one.md

 ---
 layout: default
 title: Use Case
+description: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod.
-preview: Is designed to help you do real work — to build real products, or gather real insights.
+excerpt: Is designed to help you do real work — to build real products, or gather real insights.
 ---
 ## What is Doks?